 - The Sleeping Beauty is a very popular ballet, with music by Tchaikovsky.
 The Australian Ballet has teacher resources.
 The music from this ballet was used for the Disney film.

-- Sleeping Beauty has also been the subject of many beautiful and romantic paintings, some of which you can see here.
+- Sleeping Beauty has also been the subject of many beautiful and romantic paintings.
+The Disney film artists used medieval art for inspiration.
+Read about that and see examples at The Docent’s Page.
 Have students compare the paintings (as well as illustrations in any books you bring in) and list the characteristics they all share, as well as the differences.

 - Design a castle for the Sleeping Beauty.
 Don’t forget to have plenty of briars growing all over it.